dbilanoski/cheat-sheets/windows/shortcuts-with-poweshell.md

 New-Item -ItemType SymbolicLink -Path "C:\example-link.lnk" -Target "C:\Users\dbilanoski\Documents\some-text.txt"
 ```

-## Symbolic Links Or Shortcuts
+## Symbolic Links And Shortcuts

-Symbolic links are direct file system links (interpreted by the file system), lacking size and automatic updating, while shortcuts are regular files with paths interpreted by the Windows UI.
-Shortcuts offer advantages like automatic updates, diverse target types, and configurable icons, making them user-friendly.
-However, creating shortcuts in PowerShell involves tapping into shell methods, adding complexity to the process
+[Symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) are direct file system links (interpreted by the file system) while shortcuts are regular files with paths interpreted by the Windows UI.

-[Symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) directly link to files, interpreted by the file system, lacking size and automatic updating.
-Shortcuts are regular files with paths interpreted by the Windows UI and update target paths if moved.

 When needing a Windows shortcut, choose it over a symlink for several reasons: